atjason/SwiftDataUsage/README.md

 But need to know, the earlier OS version may contains issue.
 E.g., iOS 17.0 has issue with SwiftData but fixed in iOS 17.1.

+Whend upgrade/change model, could use `migrationPlan`.

 ## Unknown

 - Not sure `.externalStorage` could be sync via CloudKit or not, what else need to do beside CloudKit sync itself.
+- Didn't find a way to sort by `modificationDate`.
+Could only manually maintain the modificationDate of the model, which is annoying.